-Intergenerational book club

-Partnering opportunities

-Public relations

-Political activity

-Mutual trust throughout the stakeholders

-Attempting to determine issues that will help draw people in
+Intergenerational book club Partnering opportunities Public relations Political activity Mutual trust throughout the stakeholders Attempting to determine issues that will help draw people in

-Human resources recognition Very difficult
+Human resources recognition Very difficult What incentives might make a difference?
 Money Intrinsic rewards Making volunteers feel valued Open issue

 Get everyone involved in community service.
 Heal the political wounds.
 Get more diverse representation and not the same people again and again.

-More communication and interaction within the community

-More forums and sessions for discussion
+More communication and interaction within the community More forums and sessions for discussion